openzipkin/docker-java/build-bin/README.md

 # Test and Deploy scripts

 This is a Docker project, which uses standard conventions for test and deploy.
-What's notable about docker-alpine is that the base layers are only pushed to `ghcr.io`, and tests are simply running the `cat /etc/alpine-release`.
+What's notable about docker-java is that the base layers are only pushed to `ghcr.io`, and tests are simply running the `-version` command.
 There's a non-standard `build` script referenced in [../README.md] that allows easier manual builds of the Dockerfile.

 [//]: # (Below here should be standard for all projects)